Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators: Hilbert space fragmentation induced by confinement

 where $\mathcal{K}$ is the set of all even sites with both neighbors frozen in the down position and $E_0$ is the (constant) contribution of all frozen even sites (so with at least one neighbor in the up position).
 This Hamiltonian is then clearly integrable for all values of $\kappa$ and $\gamma$.

 We show the effects of this resonance in quenching from the N\'eel and polarized states in Fig.~\ref{fig:2D_frag}.
 While this fragmentation affects all initial states, unlike QMBS discussed in Sec.~\ref{sec:QMBS}, we only show these two initial states for brevity as they are the most relevant one for experimental preparation.
 For both of them, strong revivals of the wavefunction can be seen around the resonance already at relatively small values of $\chi$ and $\mu$.
 For the N\'eel state, only $\chi= -2\mu$ leads to revival and not $\chi=2\mu$.
-Indeed, in the latter case this state is completely frozen as one cannot deexcite even sites, which in turn prevent the odd ones to be excited.
+Indeed, the N\'eel state only has excitations on even sites.
+So for $\chi= -2\mu$ these can be freely changed between the excited and unexcited states.
+Meanwhile, for $\chi=2\mu$ they cannot be deexcited, and thus also freeze the odd sites due to the constraints.

 For the polarized state the pattern is more complicated.
 This might seem surprising as this state is in the same Hilbert space sector as the N\'eel state.
 However, the terms in the Hamiltonian connecting the sectors (changing the state of odd sites) are much less suppressed for the polarized state than for the N\'eel state, as for the latter two even sites must first be deexcited before such a move can be done.
 Hence, even for large values of $\mu$, the odd sites cannot be considered as totally frozen and we have some weak couplings between the Hilbert space sectors.
 This leads to further restriction for revivals in order to make all sectors aligned in energy, as shown in Fig.~\ref{fig:OffResPolBands}.
 The additional resonance condition can be cast as